-Mango and Avocado Salsa is a sweet and savory spin on classic Pico de Gallo.
-It's super fresh and customizable!
-Juicy mango, cucumber, avocado, and classic salsa ingredients make mango salsa a perfect topping for your favorite Mexican recipes!
+Mango and Avocado Salsa is a sweet and savory flavor explosion that's super fresh and customizable!
+Juicy mango, avocado, cucumber, and classic salsa ingredients make mango salsa a perfect topping for shrimp, fish, or chicken tacos.

-Mango - super juicy, so nutritious, and crazy delicious when perfectly ripened.
-Substitute peaches for mango during late summer season.
+- mango - Super juicy, so nutritious, and crazy delicious when in season.

-Red Bell Pepper - these add a gorgeous color and crunchy texture to mango salsa.
-Tomatoes could easily be substituted here...and equally delicious!
+- red bell pepper - Adds gorgeous color and texture to mango salsa.
+Tomatoes could easily be substituted and equally delicious!

 - onion - you can use green onion, or white onion, or yellow onion…your choice!